By News Team

 Although now one of the sports great rivalries, Rafael Nadal and Roger Federer had yet to really ignite the contest before their French Open semi-final in 2005.
 Although the two had met on two occasions previously, with the scores tied at 1-1, this was the match that made it clear that these would be two men consistently competing for Grand Slams in the near future.

-Although Federer recovered well in the second, in truth it looked clear that Nadal’s defensive abilities would be too much on the day, and indeed on clay more generally, as Rafa would wrap up the next two sets and the next four French Open titles.
+Although Federer recovered well in the second, in truth it looked clear that Nadal’s defensive abilities would be too much on the day, and indeed on clay more generally, as Rafa would wrap up the next two sets and the next four French Open titles to seal his role as the King of Clay.